 Khan Academy is masterful with its communication of information in multiple ways.
 It uses everything from animations and talks to straight quizzes and statistics to get the learning mission done, and done in bold, colorful style.
 The site is also well organized and user-friendly enough to be great even for younger kids, even across the device spectrum.

-This site wins for its hexagons alone, which, for whatever reason, look far more appealing than the basic squares and circles that grace most sites.
+This site wins for its hexagons alone, which looks far more appealing than the basic squares and circles that grace most sites.
 Combined with the site’s flat design (not to mention the canine team member photos) and beautiful layout spacing, this is a great result.

-The first thing you notice about this site is its four column landing page and easy navigability, which is provided within the context of each column; a unique experience.
+The first thing you notice about this site is its four column landing page and easy navigability provided within the context of each column; a unique experience.
 Next you’ll enjoy the parallax scrolling and various micro interactions which make for a great user experience.

-These websites stand out among the rest for so many reasons.
-They all feature stunning photography, interesting micro interactions and other user experience features, scrolling that’s a soothing part of the experience rather than an annoyance, and a simple, clean navigability.
+If you haven’t notice there are only 12 sites mentioned.
+Some of the sites from 2016 have been moved.
+These remaining websites stand out among the rest for so many reasons.
+They all feature stunning photography, interesting micro-interactions and other user experience features.
+Scrolling that’s a soothing part of the experience rather than an annoyance, and a simple, clean navigability.
 They are all also perfectly designed to present the reason they exist: the products, people, or services they’re showcasing.
-For overall aesthetic appeal and fantastic functionality, these are the top 20 most beautiful websites online today.
+For overall aesthetic appeal and fantastic functionality, these are the top 20 (12) most beautiful websites online in 2016.